bradenhc/ngux-contextmenu/README.md

 </ngux-contextmenu>
 ```

-You can also use the `nguxContextMenuTrigger` on multiple HTML elements to open a single context
+You can also use the `nguxContextMenuTrigger` directive on multiple HTML elements to open a single
-menu definition from multiple triggers:
+context menu definition from multiple triggers:

 ```html
 <!-- Context menu trigger -->